 2. Selection events: what to expect

 During your interview, you will have the opportunity to meet and ask questions of members of academic staff and existing students.
 Interviews vary in type depending on the course you have applied for.
 It may be a group activity or a panel interview.
-Offers are made to all applicants who are successful at interview.

 3. Your offer: what happens next